 Kerry is a registered provider for WorkCover, TAC, Veterans Affairs and private health fund patients.

 Outside of work, Kerry has other interests include horseriding, piano, fitness, oil painting and spending time with family and friends.
-She has an open mind to holistic and natural medicine with the possibility of future pursuit and integration into her physiotherapy and clinical Pilates.
+She has an open mind to holistic and natural medicine with the possibility of future pursuit and integration into her physiotherapy and Clinical Equipment classes.